The beginning

 Volunteer work parties—trail building & managing invasive plants

-From the beginning, GaLTT has organized regular volunteer work parties to clear and maintain trails, setting an ambitious goal to have public trail connections from Descanso Bay to Drumbeg by the end of 2010—a project not quite completed on time, but negotiations with private landowners and government bodies continue for the very few remaining connecting segments.
+From the beginning, GaLTT has organized regular volunteer work parties to clear and maintain trails, setting an ambitious goal to have public trail connections from Descanso Bay to Drumbeg by the end of 2010—a project not quite completed on time, but now close to complete.
+Negotiations with private landowners continue for the very few remaining connecting segments.

 For many years, most of the volunteer trail work parties were organized by Randy and Lynne Young.
-Rob Brockley and later Peter Danenhower and Barry Moerkerken continued that major work, and, like Randy, they also often ended up storing tools and materials for GaLTT as well as organizing and doing the hard work.
+Rob Brockley and later Peter Danenhower and Barry Moerkerken continued that major work, and, like Randy, they also often ended up storing tools and materials for GaLTT as well as managing volunteers and sharing in the hard work.

 Two people standing on a wood and metal footbridge.